Satisfactory Academic Progress (SAP) Requirements

 FIDM Staff may accept a subsequent SAP appeal from a student who has failed to meet the terms of an Academic Plan.
 A subsequent appeal will only be approved if the student has encountered challenges in addition to those on which a previous appeal was approved.
-A revised Academic Plan would be created.
+A revised Academic Plan may be created.
 To maintain financial aid eligibility, the student would then need to meet the terms of that new Plan.

 If a student repeats a class, only the higher grade will be included in the calculation of the cumulative GPA.
 For purposes of pace in undergraduate programs, repeated classes with grades of “A”, “B”, “C”, “D” or “P” are considered as successfully completed; repeated classes with grades of “F” or “W” are considered as not successfully completed.
 For master’s degree programs, only classes with grades of “A”, “B”, “C” are considered to have been successfully completed.
 However, a student who repeats a class for which they received a passing grade (“D-” or better) may only receive federal financial aid for one repeat of that class.

 Changes of Major

 A change of major within a program (for example, a student in a two-year AA program changes her major from Fashion Design to Product Development) will often result in an increase in the length of time required for completion of the program.
 The student must continue to meet existing pace and GPA requirements.